simonemene/Spring-Security/README.md

 🐳 Option 2: Run with Docker Compose

-Make sure Docker and Docker Compose are installed.
+Build the backend JAR file: cd backend ./mvnw clean package

+Build the frontend production bundle: cd ../frontend npm install npm run build

-From the root of the project, run (docker-compose.yml): docker compose up --build
+Start the application stack with Docker Compose: docker compose up --build

+This will build and start the backend, MySQL database, and frontend containers.

 Feel free to open issues or submit pull requests if you have suggestions or improvements!